Dynatrace/Dynatrace-OneAgent-Ansible/README.md

 ## Testing

-The collection was tested against Ansible sanity tests and component tests.
-The latter runs regular deployment with the installer and checks veriety of installation scenarios.
+The collection is continuously tested in CI against all supported Ansible core versions (from the minimum in `ansible-min-version.txt` to the latest available).
+This includes Ansible sanity tests and component tests, which run regular deployments and check a variety of installation scenarios.
 See [OneAgent role tests README](roles/oneagent/tests/README.md) for more details.

 ## Support